excellalabs/docker-workshop-2/README.2.md

 ## Kubernetes Deployments

-A deployment manages the desired state, such as for specifying the number of pods.
-The *reconciliation loop* makes the desired state the actual state.
+A quick note about *Replication Controller*.
+They manage the desired state, such as the number of pods.
+Deployments take this to a higher level, and wrap *RelicaSets* to provide the above plus:

+- Rolling updates
+- Seamless rollbacks

+You update the existing deployment and apply it, and Kubernetes creates a new ReplicaSet and spins up new pods and in conjunction removing the old.
+It keeps the old replica set revision, so if a rollback is needed it can easily spin up pods within there and remove the new ones.

 ## **EXERCISE: Create a deployment from a simgle image using kubectl**